gkalmpenis/video-streaming-system/README.md

 # video-streaming-system
-A system consisted of 3 applications responsible for conversion, communication and video streaming.
+A system consisted of 3 applications responsible for conversion, communication between them and video streaming.